autotelik/datashift_spree/README.markdown

 The loaders have been tested with 0.11, 1.3 and 2.2

-The specs have been designed to use an internal Spree sandbox so it is very easy to change the Spree version and run the specs.
+The specs have been designed to use an internal Spree sandbox so it's easy to change the Spree version and re-run the specs.
 See Testing section below.

 ### Features

 Import and Export Spree models through .xls or CSV  files, including all associations and setting configurable defaults or over rides.

-High level rake and thor command line tasks for import/export provided.
+High level thor command line tasks for import/export provided.

 Specific loaders and command line tasks provided out the box for **Spree E-Commerce**, enabling import/export of Product data including creating Variants with different